umangamatya/projects/Tic tac toe/Readme.txt

-This is simple tic tac toe game
+This is simple tic tac toe game.
+You can click the button to select your move.
+Once you fill your pattern in three consecutive boxes horizontally, vertically or diagonally, you are done.